 Define ArcGIS Runtime components to deploy

 The ArcGIS Runtime SDK for .NET NuGet package(s) you add to your project will deploy the necessary runtime components according to your build configuration.
-If you're building a WPF project for both 32 and 64 bit platforms, for example, ArcGIS Runtime deployments will be created in directories called client32 and client64.
-These directories appear under a folder called ArcGISRuntime100.1 in the project output folder (bin/Debug or bin/Release, for example).
+For example, if you're building a WPF project for Any CPU, ArcGIS Runtime deployments will be created in directories called client32 and client64.
+These directories appear under a folder called ArcGISRuntime100.x in the project output folder (bin/Debug or bin/Release, for example).

-Deployment steps may differ for each platform in ArcGIS Runtime SDK for .NET (WPF, Windows Universal, Android, iOS).
+Deployment steps may differ for each platform in ArcGIS Runtime SDK for .NET (WPF, UWP, Android, iOS).
 Consult the deployment information for each platform you want to deploy.

 Deploying specialized symbols

 You may need to deploy specialized symbols, such as military symbol dictionaries, for use with your ArcGIS Runtime SDK app.
 In ArcGIS Runtime SDK for .NET versions prior to 100.0, these symbols were included in the SDK install and could simply be copied to a deployment folder for your app.
 To reduce the size of the setup (especially with the increased number of supported platforms), these symbols are not included in the ArcGIS Runtime SDK for .NET NuGet packages.

 You have a couple of options for including these symbols in your deployment.